abidlabs/abidlabs.github.io/_posts/2014-3-3-Hello-World.md

 <http://tanzil.net/docs/revelation_order>

+Alternatively, a link to a github repository with the csv files (and all source code) is included at the end of this post.

 **Word Vectors** Once we have the text of the Quran, we need to convert the text to a standardized representation that can be fed to machine learning algorithms.
 Usually, these representations are in the form of numeric arrays or tensors.

 There are a variety of ways to do this, but the simplest may be the [bag-of-words technique](https://en.wikipedia.org/wiki/Bag-of-words_model), which represents a 'text' (in this case, we'll use each verse) as a vector, with each dimension representing the occurrence or frequency of a particular word.